 Ganga Mahotsav in Varanasi

 The Ganga is considered one of India’s most sacred rivers.
 The Ganga Mahotsav is a big cultural festival held in Varanasi.
-The event honors Varanasi’s rich heritage of culture as well as the significance of the Ganges in the lives of the city’s residents.
+The event honours Varanasi’s rich heritage of culture as well as the significance of the Ganges in the lives of the city’s residents.
 The three-day celebration is usually held in November or December, depending on the Hindu calendar.
+Ganga Mahotsav will begin on Rajghat and Rajendra Prasad ghat together every year.

 Cultural performances, boat races, religious ceremonies, and other events celebrating the city’s traditions and art forms are part of the festival.
 The festival’s highlight is the Ganga Aarti, a stunning event done every evening on the banks of the Ganges where people burn lights and pray.

-The festival is an amazing and colorful celebration of the city’s cultural and religious heritage that attracts tourists from all across India and the world.
+The festival is an amazing and colourful celebration of the city’s cultural and religious heritage that attracts tourists from all across India and the world.

 Also Read:- Famous Ghat in Varanasi